 See also: Photocopy Forgery

-Different makes of machines as well as different models within a manufacturer’s line may leave behind on the photocopy characteristics that are specific to that make and model such as grabber marks, paper edge depressions, designs incorporated into the paper, paper type, and toner type.
+At one time, different makes of machines as well as different models within a manufacturer’s line left behind, on the photocopy, characteristics that were specific to that make and model such as grabber marks, paper edge depressions, designs incorporated into the paper, and/or used specialized papers, and toner types.

-These characteristics are noted and then searched through reference files.
-At times highly definitive opinions as to make and model are possible.
-This data base of reference material must continually be updated because of the short life of most photocopier models and almost daily introduction of new models and technology.
+Machine characteristics were noted and then searched through reference files.
+At times highly definitive opinions as to make and model were possible.
+This data base of reference material had to be continually be updated due of the short life of most photocopier models and the almost daily introduction of new models and technology.
+Unfortunately, because of the reference maintenance difficulty, few such reference collections are in existence and newer technology has for the most part obviated their use.

 Photocopy to Photocopy Examination

-Questioned photocopies may be examined visually for individual characteristic “trash” marks that may be made because of dirt, scratches, and other extraneous marks on the surfaces of the drum, cover, glass plate, or camera lens of a photocopy machine.
-A comparison of these marks on the questioned document with those marks made by a specific machine will serve to identify or eliminate that particular machine as the source of the document in question.
+While the CPS and MIC is not readily available and/or usable, questioned photocopies may be examined visually for individual characteristic “trash” marks that may be occasioned by dirt, scratches, and other extraneous marks on the surfaces of the drum, cover, glass plate, or camera lens of a photocopy machine.
+A comparison of these marks on a questioned document with those marks made by a specific machine may serve to identify or eliminate that particular machine as the source of the document in question.
 Similarly, a side-by-side comparison of two or more questioned photocopies may reveal if they are the product of a common photocopy machine.
-As in photocopier identification, multiple generations of copies and the involvement of more than one photocopy machine can severely limit the conclusiveness of the resultant opinions.
+Multiple generations of copies, the involvement of more than one photocopy machine, and machine maintenance, can limit the conclusiveness of the resultant opinions.